amitxv/PC-Tuning/docs/post-install.md

 - Set the option in the communications tab to Do nothing

-- I also like to set the sound scheme to no sounds in the sounds tab

 - Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC.
 Beware of audio dropouts due to the CPU not being able to keep up under load

     - Be warned regarding CPUs being reserved or underutilized with the usage of the mentioned programs